-Accessibility Plan Code 1.
-Improving access to information for pupils, parents and staff.
-2. Increased access to the curriculum.
-3. Improving access to the physical environment.
+Accessibility Plan Code

+- 1. Improving access to information for pupils, parents and staff. - 2.
+Increased access to the curriculum. - 3.
+Improving access to the physical environment.

 Accessibility Plan Code Action Who is responsible?
 When Success Criteria 1 All staff to continue to be an aware of:- The Special Educational Needs and Disabilities Code of Practice (SEND COP) 2015 The Children and Families Act 2014 Early Support Plan SSPP provision The process of an Education, Health and Care Plan (EHCP) Sally Davies HT Lucy Collins SENCo Alicia Corpe, Sarah Edwards Teachers Ongoing Weekly staff meeting Staff awareness, knowledge and confidence raised.
-1 Parents with SEND children to gain an awareness of:- The new SEND COP 2015 Graduated Response - Assess, Plan, Do, Review Early Support Plan The process of an Education, Health and Care Plan (EHC) Local Offer Online support - Autism West Midlands, NHS etc SEND Information Report CAT training in house and virtual EP training inhouse - Trauma Informed Attachment Training (TIAAS) Lucy Collins SENCo On-going meetings Home visits September induction workshops Drop in sessions with CAT worker and EP Parent Review Meeting SEN reviews Parent's awareness, knowledge and confidence raised.
-Increased parental confidence to become partners in the EHC process 1 All parents to be fully informed of all news/events at nursery through: Half termly newsletters Website Facebook Parents information board Daily discussions with keyworker Tapestry - online learning journey.
-Online surveys - whole school and SEND Sally Davies HT Lucy Collins DHT & SENCo keyworkers On-going All parents regardless of needs will have full access to all information.
+1 Parents with SEND children to gain an awareness of: The new SEND COP 2015 Graduated Response - Assess, Plan, Do, Review Early Support Plan The process of an Education, Health and Care Plan (EHC) Local Offer Online support - Autism West Midlands, NHS etc. SEND Information Report CAT training in house and virtual EP training in house - Trauma Informed Attachment Training (TIAAS) Lucy Collins SENCo On-going meetings Home visits September induction workshops Drop in sessions with CAT worker and EP Parent Review Meeting SEN reviews Parent's awareness, knowledge and confidence raised.
+Increased parental confidence to become partners in the EHC process 1 All parents to be fully informed of all news/events at nursery through: Sally Davies HT Lucy Collins DHT & SENCo keyworkers On-going All parents regardless of needs will have full access to all information.

 1,2,3 Staff to receive appropriate SEND/Medical Needs training dependent upon the needs of the current cohort of children.
-PDSS support EP support and observations CAT support - observations, Parent Awareness SALT - outreach team CDC - assessment reports PSS - transition Specialist Nurse Teams - Diabetes etc Sally Davies HT Lucy Collins SENCo Staff Inset Professionals visits and observations - notes and discussions Weekly staff meeting Keyworkers to access training relevant to chn in their groups All children to access all of Early Years Foundation Stage curriculum and nursery activities and routines.
-Educators confidently include chn consistently in the daily life of BB 1,2 Use of adapted resources for children with communication difficulties e.g. visual timetable of day objects / pictures / symbol cards used to make choices Use software:-Communicate in Print Balanced system- utilise Bounce back and school SALT services Lucy Collins SENCo Teachers All Keyworker On-going - dependent on needs of current children in setting All children to access all of Early Years Foundation Stage curriculum and nursery activities and routines 1,2 For children with Sensory difficulties to be appropriately supported to manage environmental change Appropriate resources Sensory area Rope swing Climbing apparatus Motivating objects Specific exercises from OT/ Physio - Virtual meeting, Advice line and NHS website.
-Transitions to different groups when appropriate - 2year old, or 3-4 year olds.
-Lucy Collins SENCo SEN Team Keyworker assessments Early Support Plans - reviewed each term EHC plans Occupational Therapy reports/ guidance SALT Report and Advice Children to show less sensory processing difficulties and be able to learn.
-3 SEN team to support children with SEND across the setting Support to access equipment across the setting - sensory area, climbing frame SEN team to lead interventions, identified for their needs - EYFS and CDC reports Chn supported by SEN support to access group times Lucy Collins SENCo SEN Team keyworkers On going EYFS baseline, Mid year and End of year assessments Observations of access to environment Staff meeting discussions All children with SEN included across the setting consistently to join in with their peers Learning differentiated following accessments.
+PDSS support EP support and observations CAT support - observations, Parent Awareness SALT - outreach team CDC - assessment reports PSS - transition Specialist Nurse Teams - Diabetes etc Sally Davies HT Lucy Collins SENCo Staff Inset Professionals visits and observations - notes and discussions Weekly staff meeting Keyworkers to access training relevant to children in their groups All children to access all of Early Years Foundation Stage curriculum and nursery activities and routines.
+Educators confidently include children consistently in the daily life of BB 1,2 Use of adapted resources for children with communication difficulties e.g. • visual timetable of day • objects / pictures / symbol cards used to make choices • Use software:-Communicate in Print • Balanced system- utilise Bounce back and school SALT services Lucy Collins SENCo Teachers All Keyworker On-going - dependent on needs of current children in setting All children to access all of Early Years Foundation Stage curriculum and nursery activities and routines 1,2 For children with Sensory difficulties to be appropriately supported to manage environmental change Lucy Collins SENCo SEN Team Keyworker assessments Early Support Plans - reviewed each term EHC plans Occupational Therapy reports/ guidance SALT Report and Advice Children to show less sensory processing difficulties and be able to learn.
+3 SEN team to support children with SEND across the setting Support to access equipment across the setting - sensory area, climbing frame SEN team to lead interventions, identified for their needs - EYFS and CDC reports Chn supported by SEN support to access group times Lucy Collins SENCo SEN Team keyworkers On going EYFS baseline, Mid-year and End of year assessments Observations of access to environment Staff meeting discussions All children with SEN included across the setting consistently to join in with their peers Learning differentiated following assessments.